nextstrain/narratives/ebola_bdbv_drc-uganda-2026_2026-08-XX.md

 # [Epidemiological inference from genomes](https://nextstrain.org/ebola/bdbv@2026-08-19?c=outbreak&l=scatter&scatterX=date&scatterY=country)

-RNA viruses, such as as BDBV, replicate with error-prone polymerases.
+RNA viruses, such as BDBV, replicate with error-prone polymerases.
 During replication, errors form mutations in the viral genome.
 As mutations accumulate along transmission chains they encode information about the transmission processes that drive the epidemic.